lynnfaraday/aresmush.com/_root/fs3/fs3.3/core.md

 In FS3 Core, languages are free-form.
 The specific list of Languages will vary from game to game.

-## Advantages

-There are no Advantages in FS3 Core.

 ## Experience

 You gain 2XP per week.